 Emergency Locator systems make use of the COSPAS-SARSAT satellite system, see the image.
 This system detects and locates distress beacons operating at 121.5 MHz (update: not anymore as of Feb 2009) and 406 MHz.

-The 406 MHz system is composed of: 406 MHz radio beacons carried aboard ships (EPIRBs), aircraft (ELTs), or used as personal locator beacons (PLBs); polar orbiting satellites in low Earth orbit from the LEOSAR system and geostationary satellites from the GEOSAR system; and the associated Local User Terminal (LUT) for the respective satellite systems (referred to as LEOLUTs for the LEOSAR system and GEOLUTs for the GEOSAR system).
+The 406 MHz system is composed of: 406 MHz radio beacons carried aboard ships (EPIRBs), aircraft (ELTs), or used as personal locator beacons (PLBs); polar orbiting satellites in low Earth orbit from the LEOSAR system and geostationary satellites from the GEOSAR system; and the associated Local User Terminal (LUT) for the respective satellite systems (referred to as LEOLUT for the LEOSAR system and GEOLUT for the GEOSAR system).